How to Prepare for Workers’ Comp Audits in 4 Steps [+Checklist]

 Base workers’ comp premium | $1,946.00 |

-When you rate the office employee differently than the rest of the staff, your overall insurance costs go down.
+When you rate the office employee differently from the rest of the staff, your overall insurance costs go down.
 Having this information on hand during your audit helps the auditor assess your premium accurately.

-4. Review the Auditor’s Work
+Step 4: Review the Auditor’s Work

 - Payroll data: Check that your audited payroll matches the payroll from your accountant or accounting department.